open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 - Range (Rng): The distance the weapon can make an attack up to.
 - Attacks (Att): The volume or intensity of the attacks from the weapon.
-- Damage (Dmg): The damage each successful hit from the weapon inflicts.
+- Damage (Dmg): How destructive a hit from this weapon is.
 - Piercing (Prc): The weapons ability to negate armour.
 - Special Rules that apply to the weapon.